Hitesh-Aggarwal/Hitesh-Aggarwal/README.md

 ## I'm a Student at Thapar Institute of Engineering and Technology, Patiala

-- 🌱 I’m currently learning everything I can🤣
+- 🌱 I’m currently learning Web Development 😁
 - 🥅 2022 Goals: Learn more about WebDevelopment

 <br />